Skip to main content

 Patterns

-Small variable costs, when combined, can significantly erode per-unit profitability, demanding meticulous cost analysis and optimization.
+Small variable costs, when combined, can significantly erode per-unit profitability, demanding careful cost analysis and optimization.

 The true value of a customer (CLTV) isn't just revenue; it's about the net profit generated over their lifetime, heavily influenced by customer retention and churn rates.